 COVID-19 in Hospitals

 The coronavirus was declared a global health emergency by the World Health Organization (WHO) on Jan.
 30 and named “COVID-19” on Feb.
-11. By the third week of May, there had been more than 5.2 million cases and nearly 340,000 deaths worldwide.
-The U.S. has the highest number of cases and deaths at 1.64 million and around 100,000 respectively.
+11. Not everyone trusts this information, but it’s there for those who do.

 Lawsuits by Hospital Employees Who Contract COVID-19